localytics/localytics-cordova/README.md

 ## Version

-This version of the PhoneGap/Cordova SDK wraps v5.1.1 of the Localytics Android and v5.1.0 of the Localytics iOS SDKs.
+This version of the PhoneGap/Cordova SDK wraps v5.2.0 of the Localytics Android and v5.2.0 of the Localytics iOS SDKs.

+> Cordova SDK 5.2.0 has some drastic changes to the manual integration (Localytics.integrate) workflow for iOS.
+> Push Messaging and Test Mode can begin to fail upon upgrade if the proper workflow is not followed.
+> Please consult the manual integration section to ensure you're app is still behaving appropriately.

 ## Supported Versions